 There are four classes of registration that apply to those who work in or supply the lottery sector in Ontario:

-- Sellers (also known as lottery retailers) – retailers of OLG lottery products and/or break open tickets
+- Sellers (also known as lottery retailers) – entities that sell lottery products on behalf of the OLG and/or sell break open tickets on behalf of a charitable lottery licence

-- Category 1 Gaming Assistants – employees who exercise a significant level of decision-making authority or who have significant supervisory or training responsibility with respect to lottery gaming
+- Gaming Assistants – employees who exercise a significant level of decision-making authority or who have significant supervisory or training responsibility

 This portal is intended for those applying to become or are already registered as a Seller (lottery retailer).

-Use the forms and resources below to help you apply for registration or to better understand your obligations as a registrant in the lottery sector.
+Use the resources below to help you apply for registration or to better understand your obligations as a registrant in the lottery sector.